 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Brain Tumors.
-To see other pages, use the colored boxes on the right side of your screen.
-Think of those boxes as a roadmap to this full guide.
-Or, click “Next” at the bottom of each page.
+To see other pages, use the menu on the side of your screen.
+Think of that menu as a roadmap to this full guide.

 About the brain and central nervous system

-The brain and spinal column make up the central nervous system (CNS), where all vital functions, including thought, speech, and body movements are controlled.
+The brain and spinal column make up the central nervous system (CNS), where all vital functions, such as thought, speech, and body movements are controlled.
 When a tumor grows in the CNS, it can affect a person's thought processes or movements.

-This section describes primary brain tumors.
-Secondary brain tumors (also called brain metastases) are much more common than primary tumors.
-A secondary brain tumor is a cancerous tumor that started in another part of the body (such as the breast, lung, or colon) and then spread to the brain.
+A primary brain tumor can be benign, meaning it does not spread, or cancerous, meaning it can spread.
+Generally, primary brain tumors do not spread outside of the CNS especially in adults.
+This section describes primary brain tumors, which are those that start in the brain.
+Secondary brain tumors, also called brain metastases, are much more common than primary tumors.
+A secondary brain tumor is a cancerous tumor that started in another part of the body, such as the breast, lung, or colon and then spread to the brain.
 Learn more about cancer that started elsewhere in the body and spread to the brain by reading about that specific type of cancer .

 Anatomy of the brain